-[Well, I got the c-level thing right, but it ended up being with a different company in a completely different industry.
-The timing of reaching the c-suite did happen faster than I could have imagined, but that is really credit to the power of planting these types of seeds in your sub-conscious mind.
+[Well, I got the C-level thing right, but it ended up being with a different company in a completely different industry (on the 4th floor – LOL).
+The timing of reaching the C-suite did happen faster than I imagined, but that is really a credit to the power of planting these types of seeds in the subconscious mind.
 I also have not learned Spanish, YET!]

 Financial Success: Although financial independence has always been important to you, it took a back seat as far as priorities are concerned.
-It was hard to make the shift, but we live believing that money never leads…it always follows.
+It was hard to make the shift, but we live with the belief that money never leads…it always follows.

 It’s important to never forget that life is nothing without anyone to share it with.

-Between our professional life and our investments, we bring in close to a 7-figure income.
+Between our professional life and our investments, we bring in close to a seven-figure income.
 You live well, but well below your means.
-What I mean by this, is that you have not adjusted your lifestyle dollar for dollar with your increases in income.
+What I mean by this is that you have not adjusted your lifestyle dollar for dollar with your increases in income.
 You live and enjoy about 50% of what you bring in at this point, and life is GOOD!!!

 Conclusion: I leave you with one caveat.
 What I describe in this letter is based on the current path you are on.
 My advice to you is to stay the course if you’re happy with everything I describe.
 Even better, if at any time you decide you want something different, you are in control of your own destiny.

 We are the only species in the world that have a CHOICE.
-Remember the only thing written in stone, is the past.
+Remember that the only thing written in stone is the past.

 You are the sculptor of the FUTURE.

 Here is to a LIFE WELL LIVED!!!
 We have accomplished and experienced so much with our friends and family in such a short time.
-It fills like a lifetime worth of experiences.
+It feels like a lifetime’s worth of experiences already.
 The AMAZING part is that we still have our whole life ahead of us.

 I look forward to our next correspondence.